 “The floral industry has faced a lot of supply chain issues,” Hoffman told us.
 “The biggest way a customer can guarantee success is to call ahead as early as possible, no matter what you’re looking for.”

 Liverman agrees.
 “I would absolutely advise everyone to shop much earlier, in general, this year.”

 If a must-have item is not in stock, don’t worry.
 “A small-business owner will always have a suggestion for an alternative,” says Hoffman – which is just one more benefit of shopping small.

 How to get credit card rewards on Small Business Saturday

 You have plenty of ways to earn credit card rewards on Small Business Saturday, especially if you have a top rewards credit card in your wallet.
 A flat-rate cash back card is a great way to earn Small Business Saturday credit card rewards, since you get the same cash back percentage no matter where you shop.
-The Wells Fargo Active Cash℠ Card, for example, offers 2% cash back on every purchase – making it an excellent choice for shopping at businesses of all sizes.
+The Wells Fargo Active Cash® Card, for example, offers 2% cash rewards on purchases – making it an excellent choice for shopping at businesses of all sizes.

 You might also consider a credit card that rewards restaurant spending.
 Many consumers spent the early days of the pandemic supporting small businesses by ordering takeout (and, in some cases, toilet paper) from their favorite local restaurants – and this Small Business Saturday, you can continue to show your support by making a lunch reservation, bringing home a pizza or even picking up a gift card.
 The Citi Premier® Card offers 3 points per dollar on restaurants, supermarkets, gas stations, air travel and hotels, giving you the opportunity to earn high-level rewards not only on Small Business Saturday, but also throughout the holiday shopping and travel seasons.